 But if there are multiple relevant local lists, then it can eventually have an impact if the show is mentioned on various lists numerous times by different people.
 The key to that happening is to call or email people individually who you know have a good email list and ask them to help publicize the show.
 (Again, if it’s a benefit they will be much more likely to want to do that.)

 I could mention other social networking sites, but at the time I’m writing this there is only one that’s particularly relevant.
 And it’s quite relevant.
-The way to take advantage of what Facebook has to offer is to create an Event page, tag all your local friends on it, and keep posting that event page to the top of your Profile page regularly.
+The way to take advantage of what Facebook has to offer is to create an Event page, invite all your local friends, and keep posting that event page to the top of your Profile page regularly.
 Tag me, too, and I’ll do the same on my page.
-With luck this can create a good viral effect and increase attendance a bit, or maybe more than a bit…
+With luck this can create a good viral effect and increase attendance a bit.

 Aside from creating an Event page it’s also nice to do new status updates and such in the weeks leading up to the concert where you connect people with a particular song I may have written that’s relevant to a current story in the news or a current date in history, or to share a random song or essay I’ve written, anything new that gives you a decent excuse to plug the show again without just saying the same thing you said last time.